-The Australian Securities Exchange has origins that date back to the middle of the 19th century when there were 6 separate exchanged within each of Australia’s state capitals, Sydney, Melbourne, Brisbane, Hobart, Adelaide and Perth.
-The initial interstate conference was held in 1903 with the exchanges meeting thereafter informally until 1937 at which time the AASE (Australian Associated Stock Exchanges) was set up with each exchange sending representatives of their own.
+The Australian Securities Exchange has origins that date back to the middle of the 19th century, when there were six separate exchanges within each of Australia’s state capitals: Sydney, Melbourne, Brisbane, Hobart, Adelaide and Perth.
+The initial interstate conference was held in 1903, with the exchanges meeting thereafter informally until 1937, at which time the AASE (Australian Associated Stock Exchanges) was set up, with each exchange sending representatives of their own.
 Over the years, uniform rules were set up by this body regarding broker regulation, commission rates and listing rules.
-In 1987 the 6 independent stock exchanges were merged into one body thanks to legislation passed by the Australian Parliament.
-This organisation was called the Australian Stock Exchange Ltd (ASX) and it became the first exchange worldwide to quote its own shares on its own market in October 1998.
-The ASX was then merged with the Sydney Futures Exchange in 2006 and took the name Australian Securities Exchange.
-More recently, a new group structure has been launched by the ASX to enable it to achieve a better position within the modern financial market environment and since 2010 it has been known as the ASX Group.
+In 1987 the six independent stock exchanges were merged into one body as a result of legislation passed by the Australian Parliament.
+This organisation was called the Australian Stock Exchange Ltd (ASX), and in October 1998 it became the first exchange worldwide to quote its own shares on its own market.
+The ASX was then merged with the Sydney Futures Exchange in 2006, and took the name Australian Securities Exchange.
+More recently, a new group structure has been launched by the ASX to enable it to achieve a better position within the modern financial market environment, and since 2010 it has been known as the ASX Group.

 The Trading Systems of the ASX

 There are two trading platforms offered by the ASX group – ASX equity securities are traded through ASX Trade, while ASX Trade24 is used for derivative securities trading.
-ASX uses the Genium INET system which has also been adopted by many other stock exchanges worldwide due to its rapidity and functional multi-asset trading platform.
-The ASX’s normal business days are Monday to Friday, with no trading taking place on public holidays including New Year’s Day, Australian Day, Easter Monday, Good Friday, Anzac Day, the Queen’s birthday, Christmas Day and Boxing Day.
-Every trading day begins with a pre-market session that is held between 7 AM and 10 AM AEST which is followed by a standard trading session between 10 AM and 4 PM AEST.
+ASX uses the Genium INET system, which has also been adopted by many other stock exchanges worldwide due to its rapidity and its functional multi-asset trading platform.
+The ASX’s normal business days are Monday to Friday, with no trading taking place on public holidays, including New Year’s Day, Australia Day, Easter Monday, Good Friday, Anzac Day, the Queen’s birthday, Christmas Day and Boxing Day.
+Every trading day begins with a pre-market session that is held between 7 AM and 10 AM AEST, followed by a standard trading session between 10 AM and 4 PM AEST.
 A single price auction is also held daily between 4:10 PM and 4:11 PM in order to set the day’s closing prices.

 Which Products are Traded on the ASX?

-The ASX allows a full range of services and products to be traded including futures, shares, contracts for difference (CFDs), exchange traded funds, exchange traded options, real estate investment trusts, warrants, interest rate securities and listed investment companies.
-In terms of market capitalisation, the biggest stocks traded on the Australian Securities Exchange include the Commonwealth Bank of Australia, Telstra, BHP Billiton, Westpac, Rio Tinto, the Australia and New Zealand Banking Group and the National Australia Bank.
+The ASX allows a full range of services and products to be traded, including futures, shares, contracts for difference (CFDs), exchange traded funds, exchange traded options, real estate investment trusts, warrants, interest rate securities, and listed investment companies.
+In terms of market capitalisation, the biggest stocks traded on the ASX include the Commonwealth Bank of Australia, Telstra, BHP Billiton, Westpac, Rio Tinto, the Australia and New Zealand Banking Group, and the National Australia Bank.
 A fairly high proportion of the financial market is made up of the mining sector, with the index being heavily weighted in favour of commodities.
-This means that any change in pricing in the commodities market can have a major impact upon the exchange.
-The S&P/ASX 200 is the ASX’s major market index and this is made up of the exchange’s top 200 shares.
-This is commonly quoted alongside the All Ordinaries Index, which used to be more significant than the S&P/ASX 200 and which still runs alongside it.
-For bigger stocks, there are two other indices – the S&P/ASX 50 and S&P/ASX 100.
+This means that any change in pricing in the commodities market can have a major impact on the exchange.
+The S&P/ASX 200 is the ASX’s major market index, and is made up of the exchange’s top 200 shares.
+This is commonly quoted alongside the All Ordinaries Index, which used to be more significant than the S&P/ASX 200, and which still runs alongside it.
+For bigger stocks, there are two other indices: the S&P/ASX 50 and S&P/ASX 100.

-There are minimum requirements which must be met by any company who wishes to list themselves on the Australian Securities Exchange relating their their size, structure and the number of shareholders they have.
-These regulations include:
+There are minimum requirements that must be met by any company that wishes to list itself on the Australian Securities Exchange in relation to its size and structure, and the number of shareholders it has.
+These regulations include the following:

 - The company must be traded with a lowest price of $0.20c.

-- Should the company not be able to meet this criteria, they must hold a minimum of $3 million in Net Tangible Assets, or a minimum market capitalisation of $10 million.
+- Should the company not be able to meet these criteria, they must hold a minimum of $3 million in Net Tangible Assets, or have a minimum market capitalisation of $10 million.

 - Regular financial reporting must take place.